 In 1977, construction of a new mill began.
 The mill became operational in 1978 with modern equipment and a leader in the manufacturing of all types of animal feeds.
 The company continues to update and modernize equipment in order to produce the best product possible.

-In 1995, Big V Feeds obtained a pet food plant allowing them to manufacture their own line of quality dog and cat food.
-Also, The Big V complex has developed into an automotive repair shop, mill maintenance shop, flat storage buildings, fertilizer blending plant, and retail stores.
+In 1995, Big V Feeds obtained a mill on the adjacent property, allowing them to manufacture more quality livestock feed.
+Also, The Big V complex has developed into a mill maintenance shop, flat storage buildings, and retail stores.

-W. L. “Bill” Verner is still active as President and C.E.O. of Big V Feeds Inc. and supervision of the mill is operated by his sons, David and Michael Verner, now Vice Presidents of the company.
-The company is under the third generation of the Verner family and continues to maintain quality products along with quality service and value to its customers
+W. L. “Bill” Verner is still active as President and C.E.O. of Big V Feeds Inc. and supervision of the mill is operated by his son David Verner, now Executive Vice President of the company.
+The company is under the third generation of the Verner family and continues to maintain quality products along with quality service and value to its customers.